GRV96/file_tree/README.md

 python dirtree -d /a/directory -o trial.txt
 ```

-It is possible to execute DirTree from the local repository.
+It is possible to execute `dirtree` from the local repository.

 ```
 python . -d .git -o trial.txt